tido64/rainbow/doc/includes/transitions.md

 ## Caveats and Known Issues

-Transitions are based on timers and will therefore run regardless of the active state of the component's node.
+Transitions are based on timers and will therefore run regardless of the enabled state of the component's render unit.
 The `Timer` object returned by the transition function can be used to pause/resume the animation.

 [Easing Functions Cheat Sheet]: http://easings.net/ "Easing Functions Cheat Sheet"